 Brian and the team were there May2016.
 Watch the video here: https://www.youtube.com/watch?v=KLJu0di64sk

 LEAD LOCATION: We have many projects in areas and groupings.
 We need a “Lead Location” in each of these areas that can be the “hub” or central place of training and development.
-We have a need for 5 major lead location areas.
+We have a need for 5 major lead location areas so that we can help more children in that area.
 We would love to chat with anyone who could be interested in helping or would like more details.

-- Western Rwanda: there are 8 locations close by.
-Land has been donated in Kamembe, but we now need to build a training centre.
+- Western Rwanda: 8 locations.
+Land has been donated in Kamembe, and we now need to build a training centre on that land.

-- Idjwi Island, Congo: there are 7 locations nearby with 7 more starting!
-Land has been donated, but we now need to build a central building.
+- Northwestern Rwanda, Idjwi Island, Congo: 7 locations with 7 more beginning!
+Land has been donated, and we now need to build a central building.